ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 ## Connecting a camera

 The first step is connecting a camera feed to you computer.
 This step is probably the most complex, since you will have to find out what works best for you.
 Each of the methods has its pros and cons, so try them out and see what works best.
+If you know of any other option, feel free to use that!

 ### Using a USB webcam: